This website uses cookies to ensure you get the best experience on our website. Learn more

 % of travellers who saw chimpanzee

-Where to see chimpanzees in Africa
+Best areas to see chimpanzees in Tanzania

 Chimpanzees occur in tropical forests across central and western Africa.
 Today populations are in decline.
 Your best opportunity to observe them up close comes with habituated troops, notably in Tanzania and Rwanda.